waynegramlich/ansisym/doc/ansisymUsersGuide.md

     AB

 At this point we are ready to start specifying the blocks.
-The 'BK' keyword starts a block line, and the paramter is the name of the symbol, which also becomes the name of the resulting .sym file.
+The 'BK' keyword starts a block line, and the parameter is the name of the symbol, which also becomes the name of the resulting .sym file.
 Let's start with the positive-logic block.
 Following gschem conventions, the symbol is named 74X00-1.